In this section

 Although the Building and Compliance staff have an inspection role to undertake, they will provide as much assistance as possible.

 If any residential building work is structural and/or affects the weathertightness of the building, it is classed as Restricted Building Work.
 This means you must employ a Licensed Building Practitioner (LBP) to design and undertake the work.
-The LBP engaged must either do the work themselves or supervise the work being undertaken by others.
+The LBP engaged must either do the work themselves or supervise the work being undertaken by others, and must provide a Record of Building Work detailing the work carried out.

-Further information is available on the Ministry of Business, Innovation and Employment website, by phone 0800 242 243 or email firstname.lastname@example.org
+Further information is available on the Ministry of Business, Innovation and Employment's Building Performance website, by phone 0800 242 243 or email firstname.lastname@example.org

 From 1st January 2017, pools are required to meet the Building (Pools) Amendment Act 2016.

-Pool safety barriers are now regulated by the Building Act 2004, under provisions of Clause F9 of the New Zealand Building Code (Building Regulations)
+Pool safety barriers are now regulated by the Building Act 2004, under provisions of Clause F9 of the New Zealand Building Code (Building Regulations).
+Swimming and paddling pools over 40cm deep require a pool fence, which needs building consent to comply with the Act.
+Pools over 35,000 L capacity require a building consent.

-Gates or doors entering the immediate pool area must have self closure devices.
+Gates or doors entering the immediate pool area must have self closure devices, and only pool related equipment should be in the enclosure - so a fence around the whole garden does not comply.

 Click here to access the portal and start your application.